indiana-university/rivet-source/src/components/09-buttons/README.md

 There are a number of button styles and sizes that can be achieved using a handful of modifier CSS classes.

 ### Contextual button modifiers
 Certain contexts may require alternate button styles.
 For example, when a user is about to take a destructive action it may be advisable to use a different color button to alert them.
-In this case, adding the class `.button--danger` will create orange button that matches the [error alert color](link-to-alerts).
+In this case, adding the class `.button--danger` will create an orange button that matches the [error alert color](link-to-alerts).

 The available button color modifiers are: